 - a.
 Make recommendations to the BoD regarding the maintenance and development of the Society's constitution and bylaws. - b.
 Make recommendations to the BoD regarding the maintenance and development of the Society's policies. - c.
 Make recommendations to the BoD regarding the maintenance and development of the Society's committee structure and terms of reference. - d.
 Ensure that appropriate policies for a system of risk management are developed by management and approved by the Board. - e.
 Review the Society's risk management controls and policies, and maintain appropriate internal control procedures including a review of significant financial, legal, and operational policies. - f.
 Ensure that the Society's risk management policies for significant risks are effective and are being adhered to. - g.
 At the first meeting of each semester, familiarize committee members with all policy relevant to the committee, including its terms of reference, and conduct a review of policy for the purpose of providing recommendations to Policy Development Committee. - h.
+Ensure all policy directly impacting groups is reviewed by relevant committees before it is recommended to the BoD, with the exception of committee Terms of Reference. - i.
 Carry out all other duties as directed by the BoD.